 Less conspicuous was much lauded Son of Saul from former Bela Tarr collaborator and first time director László Nemes.
 A tremendous technical accomplishment if nothing else, Nemes’ film will continue to receive large amounts of attention for its vivid, unerringly grim (and newspaper-crit friendly) holocaust depiction, as well as its dogged dedication to a challenging aesthetic.
 Fixing immediately on Saul - a sonderkommando at Auschwitz (a jewish prisoner given minor privileges in return for being forced to work, tirelessly and horribly, cleaning the gas chambers) - Nemes’ film remains with him for the duration, Mátyás Erdély's roaming camera locked tight on either the front or back of his head for almost all of the film.

 Apart from putting tremendous pressure on lead actor Géza Röhrig, this directorial choice means the horrors of the holocaust technically occur offscreen (though their presence is more than felt.)
 Firstly, in the edges of the screen or outside of it as characters approach Saul or he moves past the bodies, instruments and perpetrators of genocide; and secondly, through the impeccably cacophonous, traumatically loud sound design, the screams, crashes and bangs of the the camp clangoring around Saul as he journeys relentlessly on.
 Putting aside any debate over whether this singular focus spares the audience unnecessary exposure to the horrors of the situation or undermines the suffering of everyone but Saul, whose own mission is pursued with a fervid intensity that comes at the expense of many around him; it is slightly strange to see such immeasurable effort put into production design as well as set piece staging, for it to be almost entirely obscured by the claustrophobic framing and fuzzily low depth of field.
-Thrilling as much as it is troubling, despite plot contrivances and telegraphing, Nemes’ film proves an impressive achievement, if a gruelling, somewhat monotonous viewing experience.
+Despite plot contrivances and telegraphing, Nemes’ film proves an impressive achievement, if a gruelling, somewhat monotonous viewing experience.

-These conversations, often a response to the connective narrative event that proceeded them (a book talk, weekend workshop or away trip the women shared) have a tremendous flow that Hamaguchi imparts onto the film as well, constructing scenes that are afforded time to play out then segued together with a gentle sound bridge, piano interlude and a style of editing that creates a sense of gently forward moving continuity between scenes.
-It is all straight forward, unpretentious stuff, but the combination of such observational precision and clarity of dramatic expression, and four terrific performances from the actresses, means that the resulting film is irresistible.
+These conversations, often a response to the connective narrative event that proceeded them (a book talk, weekend workshop or away trip the women shared) have a tremendous flow that Hamaguchi imparts onto the film as well, constructing scenes that are afforded time to play out then segued together with a gentle sound bridge, piano interlude and a style of editing that creates a sense of gently forward-moving continuity between scenes.
+It is all straight forward, unpretentious stuff, but the combination of such observational precision and clarity of dramatic expression, and four terrific performances from the actresses, means that the resulting film is irresistible, iridescent even.
 Some technical sloppiness may betray Hamaguchi’s relative inexperience and negligible budget, but his calculated, multilayered understanding of the complexities of human emotion is that of an old master.

 On the total opposite end of the spectrum stylistically, tonally and topically, but also well in tune with human emotion, Tangerine has Starlet director Sean Baker in pseudo-Harmony Korine mode, forging a kind of ‘Spring Breakers with sensitivity’, a sun-bleached, soundtrack driven feature that follows a transgender sex worker and friend as they chase down the girl who cheated on her pimp boyfriend - high drama from the offset.
 It’s a fast paced, vibrant film - utilising the iPhone (5S) camera for mobility as much as budget, allowing Baker and co-DP Radium Cheung to duck, dart and dive with a ferocity that is sometimes invigorating and sometimes irritating, whilst hyperactively rapid cutting to further generate energy - that seems to avoid slowing down to not give time for viewers to start to wonder whether or not this is exploitative.